VKCOM/statshouse/website/docs/guides/view-graph.md

 ## 6 — Aggregation interval

+Aggregation interval is a kind of resolution for your metric data.
 The larger aggregation interval you choose, the smoother look your graph has:

 <img src={AggregationInterval} width="600"/>